 We aspire to provide comprehensive coverage of Hawaiʻi.
 In addition to contemporary maps, we have a large collection of historical maps.
 Nevertheless, it is impossible for one organization to have all the maps, therefore, it is customary to rely on many agencies and collections in Hawaiʻi and beyond.
-If you do not find what you need in our digital and map collections, consult the links we provide to other collections throughout the state.
+If you do not find what you need in our digital and map collections, consult the links we provide to other collections.
 If you have questions about our holdings, please contact MAGIS staff.

 The maps below are some of the most frequently requested historical maps of the principal islands of Hawaiʻi.
-Click on the View column to view the maps with our large image viewer.
-You will also have the option to download the maps.
-Georeferenced TIFF versions of several maps for use in GIS are available to download by clicking on the Zipped TIFF file.
+Click on the View column to view or download a map.
+Click on the Preview column to interact with a georeferenced version of a map.
+Georeferenced TIFF versions of most of the maps are available to download by clicking on the Zipped TIFF file.
 To view basic metadata for these georeferenced maps, download the companion spreadsheet.